betaflight/betaflight.com/docs/support/archive/FAQ.md

 ### Can Filter tuning help?

 The newer filters in 3.0 & 3.1 have pretty aggressive defaults.
 A number of fliers have reduced oscillation issue be reducing the use of the filters.
-See the [Gyro & Filters ](Gyro-&-Dterm-filtering-recommendations) Wiki page for details and discussions.
+See the [Gyro & Filters ](Gyro-&-Dterm-filtering-recommendations) support page for details and discussions.

 ## Is there a way to download blackbox logs through a terminal client ?